wagtail/wagtail/docs/reference/contrib/modeladmin.rst

 ^^^^^^^^^^^^^^^^

-You have a model in your app, and you want a listing page specifically for that model, with a menu item added to the menu in Wagtail's CMS so that you can get to it.
+You have a model in your app, and you want a listing page specifically for that model, with a menu item added to the menu in the Wagtail admin area so that you can get to it.

 ``wagtail_hooks.py`` in your app directory would look something like this: